 One of the highlights of the 1.4 release is Platform9’s beta support for Neutron networking with the KVM hypervisor using Open vSwitch (OVS) and with VMware vSphere using their Distributed Virtual Switch (DVS) technology.

 The new capabilities allow Platform9 customers to take advantage of capabilities such as creating and managing virtual networks for their private clouds.
 Cloud administrators will be able to offer their tenants self-service networking.
 Neutron will also enable customers to leverage advanced network services such as L3 forwarding and load balancing as a service.
-To check out the new features, customers can request to participate in our beta program (start by registering for a free trial).

 Application Orchestration via OpenStack Heat